-- Ernie Belletete
+- Ernie Belletete, President

-- Denise Frankoff
+- Denise Frankoff, Vice-President

-A year and a half ago Denise Frankoff moved to Dublin, NH from Washington DC with her husband and two springer spaniels.
+Denise Frankoff moved to Dublin, NH from Washington DC with her husband and two springer spaniels.
 In looking for a place to retire they fell in love with the natural beauty and serenity of the Monadnock region and welcoming spirit of the Dublin community.
 Denise enjoys the outdoors- walking with her dogs, yoga, going snowshoeing and cross-country skiing; traveling, gardening, cooking, and reading.
 For over 30 years Denise has worked as a speech-language pathologist- helping adults regain their communication and swallowing abilities, after a brain injury or disease.
 Her patients and their caregivers have taught her the importance of advocating for people with disabilities and, just as importantly, empowering them to advocate for themselves.

 Since moving to NH, Denise began volunteering at Keene Community Education, helping adults improve their literacy skills.
 She was looking for more local involvement and was delighted when MATS voted to have her join.
 MATS helps people return to self-sufficiency and this seemed like an excellent match.
 Denise looks forward to working with the Board of MATS and the people they serve.